marianesreis/CMAP/README.md

 2) Calculation of the a priori probability of trajectories;
 3) Computation of CMAP and classification of results.

-Please check the folder "Example" for a demonstration input dataset and example of R script to use CMAP.

 These codes are under revision and being made public accordingly.
 Preliminary versions of codes and input datasets may be made available conditioned to direct and reasonable requests.
 Please either create an Issue (https://github.com/marianesreis/CMAP/issues) or contact me on mariane.reis@inpe.br for more information.

 When using the algorithm, please cite the original paper:
 M. S. Reis, L. V. Dutra, M. I. S. Escada and S. J. S. Sant’anna, "Avoiding Invalid Transitions in Land Cover Trajectory Classification With a Compound Maximum a Posteriori Approach," in IEEE Access, vol. 8, pp. 98787-98799, 2020, doi: 10.1109/ACCESS.2020.2997019.

+Please check the following steps for a demonstration input dataset and example of R script to use CMAP.